 History, Meaning, and Mission of the General Data Protection Regulation (GDPR)

-The General Data Protection Regulation is a foremost regulation.
+The General Data Protection Regulation is the foremost regulation.
 Among the list of compliance frameworks that every website owner or organization who collects and processes personal data must observe.
-It seeks to give individuals control over their data and limit and minimize usage to legal purposes.
+It seeks to give individuals control over their data and limit and minimize usage for legal purposes.

 Important Definitions in the GDPR